bcgov/shinyssdtools/paper/paper.md

 # Summary

 `shinyssdtools` is a Shiny [@shiny] web application and R package for fitting Species Sensitivity Distributions (SSDs).
-It has been adopted by the governments of British Columbia, Canada and Australia to set water quality benchmarks and to characterize the effects of chemical contaminants for water quality and/or ecological risk assessment purposes.
+It was developed for the Province of British Columbia with input from the governments of Canada as well as Australia and New Zealand.
+The shinyssdtools app has been used by the governments of B.C. and Canada to derive water quality benchmarks.

 SSDs are used to estimate the concentration of a chemical that affects a certain percentage (typically 5%) of the species considered [@posthuma_species_2001].
 The `ssdtools` R package [@ssdtools] allows model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@ssdtools].